lemon32767/ccleste/README.md

 Sound wave files are taken from [https://github.com/JeffRuLz/Celeste-Classic-GBA/tree/master/maxmod_data](https://github.com/JeffRuLz/Celeste-Classic-GBA/tree/master/maxmod_data), music ogg files were obtained by converting the .wav dumps from pico 8, which I did using audacity & ffmpeg.

-All credit for the original games goes to the original developers (Matt Thorson & Noel Berry).
+All credit for the original game goes to the original developers (Matt Thorson & Noel Berry).